First Time User? Sign Up Now

 For patients with resectable tumors, preoperative biopsy or intraoperative biopsy is not performed because either would upstage the tumor in the current COG staging system.

-Renal-sparing surgery remains controversial and is not recommended, except for children with the following:[173,174]; [Level of evidence: 3iiB]
+Renal-sparing surgery remains controversial and is not recommended, except for children with the following:[188,189]; [Level of evidence: 3iiB]

-Renal-sparing surgery does not appear to be feasible for most patients at the time of diagnosis because of the location of the tumor within the kidney, even in patients with very low risk.
-In North America, renal-sparing surgery (partial nephrectomy) of unilateral Wilms tumor after administration of chemotherapy to shrink the tumor mass is considered investigational.[178,179]
+Renal-sparing surgery does not appear to be feasible for most patients at the time of diagnosis because of the location of the tumor within the kidney, even in patients with very low-risk tumors.
+In North America, renal-sparing surgery (partial nephrectomy) of unilateral Wilms tumor after administration of chemotherapy to shrink the tumor mass is considered investigational.[193,194]

 Wilms tumor rarely invades adjacent organs; therefore, resection of contiguous organs is seldom indicated.
 There is an increased incidence of complications occurring in more extensive resections that involve removal of additional organs beyond the diaphragm and adrenal gland.
-This has led to the recommendation in current COG protocols that these patients should be considered for initial biopsy, neoadjuvant chemotherapy, and then secondary resection.
+This finding has led to the recommendation in current COG protocols that patients in whom nephrectomy will require removal of additional organs should be considered for initial biopsy, neoadjuvant chemotherapy, and then secondary resection.
 Primary resection of liver metastasis is not recommended.

 Newborns and all infants younger than 12 months who will be treated with chemotherapy require a 50% reduction in chemotherapy dose compared with the dose given to older children.
 Dosing for infants (younger than 12 months) will be calculated per kilogram of weight, not body surface area.
 This reduction diminishes the toxic effects reported in children in this age group enrolled in NWTS studies while maintaining an excellent overall outcome.